eso8484/AWS-EC2-Instance-Setup-Guide/README.md

 ## **Conclusion**
 You have successfully set up an **AWS EC2 instance** and started a **crypto node** using Bitcoin Core.
 You can use similar steps for Ethereum, Solana, or other blockchain nodes.

-Let me know if you need further assistance! 🚀
+Let me know if you need further assistance by connecting with via the links in the icons below! 🚀

 ## 🌐 Connect With Me